How Are the Child Tax Credits Different? Your Comprehensive Guide

 What is the Child Tax Credit (CTC)?

-How does the Child Tax Credit work?
+How the Child Tax Credit works

 Like other tax credits, the CTC is valuable because it reduces your tax bill on a dollar-for-dollar basis.
-For example, if your adjusted gross income (AGI) was $50,000 and you qualify to claim a $6,000 Child Tax Credit, the credit reduces any taxes you owe by $6,000.
+For example, if your adjusted gross income (AGI) is $50,000 and you qualify to claim a $6,000 Child Tax Credit, the credit reduces any taxes you owe by $6,000.
 So, if your tax bill turns out to be $8,000, your $6,000 credit would reduce the total amount of taxes you owe to $2,000.

-For the 2023 tax season, the maximum total credit amount is $2,000 per child under age 17.
+The maximum total credit amount for the 2024 tax season remains $2,000 per child under age 17.

 Is the Child Tax Credit taxable?